Testing the regularity of a smooth signal: Acknowledgements

-I would like to thank Richard Nickl for insightful discussions, as well as careful re-reading and pertinent comments.
-I would also like to thank Adam Bull for valuable re-reading.
-Finally I would like to thank the anonymous referee for many useful comments, as well as the associate editor and editor.
+I would like to thank Richard Nickl for insightful discussions, as well as careful rereading and pertinent comments.
+I would also like to thank Adam Bull for valuable rereading.
+Finally, I would like to thank the anonymous referee for many useful comments, as well as the Associate Editor and Editor.